uob-coms20007/uob-coms20007.github.io/papers.md

 * Writing a While program to achieve some simple specification, or to show computability of some function.
 * Distinguish different kinds of syntax in the While language, e.g. arithmetic vs Boolean expressions.
 * Deducing the final state after executing a While program from a given starting configuration.
-* Construct a derivation or find a final state for a given program in the While semantics.
+* Construct a trace or find a final state for a given program in the While semantics.
 * Evaluate expressions in a given state.

-Typical examples of the shape of 2* questions (mostly constructing simple objects -- programs, equational proofs, derivations, grammars etc -- to meet given requirements):
+Typical examples of the shape of 2* questions (mostly constructing simple objects -- programs, equational proofs, trace, grammars etc -- to meet given requirements):
 * Construct a grammar to express a certain language.
 * Give an LL(1) grammar equivalent to a given grammar.
 * Reason symbolically about (extensions of) the While language, for example to show the equivalence of two given expressions / statements, including straightforward induction proofs.
-* Construct a derivation or find a final state for a given program in extensions of the While semantics.
+* Construct a trace or find a final state for a given program in extensions of the While semantics.
+* Calculate the strongest post-condition or verify that a Hoare triple is valid for straightline code.
 * Show that a (more complex) function is computable, by writing a While program.
 * Prove simple properties of functions/combinations of functions (injectivity, surjectivity etc).
 * Show that a predicate is decidable/semi-decidable.